-See all of my stories about Yosemite National Park, including my feature stories about dayhiking to Yosemite Valley waterfalls, thru-hiking the John Muir Trail, and a 65-mile backpacking trip south of Tuolumne Meadows, plus all of my Ask Me posts about Yosemite, and all of my stories about adventures in California national parks.
+See all of my stories about Yosemite National Park, including my feature stories about dayhiking to Yosemite Valley waterfalls, thru-hiking the John Muir Trail, and a pair of long backpacking trips through the most-remote parts of Yosemite, plus all of my Ask Me posts about Yosemite, and all of my stories about adventures in California national parks.

 Good luck.
 Let me know if you have other questions.
 And keep taking that little boy out hiking!
 He’ll want to climb Half Dome with you someday.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

 I can help you plan the best backpacking, hiking, or family adventure of your life.